Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Discussion and concluding remark

 \subsection{The wavelength selection of plumes or streamers}

 The singularity played an important role in the wavelength selection of chemotactic collapse.
-However, here it does not directly predict the wavelength of gyrotactic plumes or streamers but only constrains it with a lower bound.
+However, here it does not directly predict the wavelength of gyrotactic plumes or streamers (represented by system width $H^*$), but only constrains it with a lower bound.
 The analysis in \S\ref{sec:bifurcation} has shown a minimum threshold $Re \xi n_0 Ri >8$ for the uniform suspension to blow up.
 Expanding it back into its dimensional form for sinking spheroids

 shows that it is independent of the viscosity $\mu^*$, gravity $g^*$, particle density $\Delta \rho^*$ and rotational diffusivity $d_r^*$.
 Instead, it depends only on the aspect ratio $AR$ and the average number of particles on a horizontal cross-section of the plume $(H^*)^2 N^*$ or the volume fraction $c$.
 In contrast, the same level of universality cannot be said for gyrotactic swimmers, where